Chengetanaim/Bread-Basket-Express/README.md

 # Bread Basket Express

-Bread Basket Express is a e-commerce website that sells bakery products written in Python, Django.<br>
+Bread Basket Express is a e-commerce website that sells bakery products, written in Python, Django.<br>
 It caters for user account creation, deletion and login.<br>
 Users are able to view products and order the products they want, as well as specify the order quantity.